horvathd/cern_fluka_wsl/README.md

 > `sudo apt-get upgrade`

-### 4.2.
+### 6.2.
 Update FLUKA

-Manually install the latest package of FLUKA as described in section 2.2.
+Manually install the latest package of FLUKA as described in section 4.

-## 5. Resetting WSL
+## 7. Resetting WSL

 If there is an issue with WSL, you can always reset it to a clean state.
-To do so search for *Ubuntu 20.04.x (22.04.x) LTS* in the
-*Start Menu*, right click on its icon, and select (*More*) *App settings*.
+To do right lick on *Ubuntu* in the Start Menu, right click on its icon, and select (*More*) *App settings*.
 In the new window click the *Reset* button.
 When the reset is complete close the settings window and restart *Ubuntu*.

-## 6. Known issues
+## 8. Troubleshooting

 ### 6.1 Flair couldn't connect to display

-If Flair shows the Following error message `couldn't connect to display`.
+If Flair shows the following error message `couldn't connect to display`.
 Make sure that the X Server is running before launching Flair.

-If Flair still can't connect and the error message contains an IP addess then you have WSL2 installed.
-See section 3.1.
+If Flair still can't connect and the error message contains an IP address then you have WSL2 installed.
+See section 5.1.